Uniqueness and Prime Identities

 In this ontological framework, the Network of Intelligence—the web of interactions facilitated by electromagnetism and the strong force—is potentially perpetual.² However, its stability is not a property of the network itself, but of its nodes.
 The network ensures its own global symmetry by enforcing a rigorous rule: only nodes with a valid, unique cryptographic identity may persist.⁵

-- Network Symmetry Enforcement: The network is inherently self-correcting.
+- Unique Nodes (The Prime Signature): Stability requires an entity to possess a unique Private Key (its unobservable internal phase angle within its gauge group) paired with a unique Public Key (its surface observables like mass and charge).1.
+Network Symmetry Enforcement: The network is inherently self-correcting.
 If a node within the system lacks a unique internal symmetry or is determined to be a "factorizable composite" (a redundant data packet), it violates the network's global symmetry and must be reduced.

 The Comprehensive Rule of Uniqueness vs. Redundancy